About the Energy Efficiency Council

 Katie is responsible for the EEC's finance and administration functions including financial reporting and compliance.

-Karla project manages the Energy Efficiency Council’s training and professional accreditation initiatives, including delivery of the Certified Measurement & Verification Professional training program and the Energy Efficiency Certification Scheme.
+An integral part of this is the administration of the Energy Efficiency Council's training and certification programs, including the Certified Measurement & Verification Professional training program and the Energy Efficiency Certification Scheme.

 The Energy Efficiency Council Board of Directors is elected by our members and represents a broad cross section of the industry.

 The Board oversees the strategic direction and financial management of the organisation.
 A number of sub-committees drive the development of key projects activities and report to the Board.